Panna cotta: History

-The dish might also come from the French recipe of fromage bavarois from Marie-Antoine Carême.
-Actually, this recipe that we can find in le pâtissier royal parisien is the same as the modern panna cotta with the difference that one part of the cream is whipped to make chantilly and included to the preparation before adding the gelatin.
+The dish might also come from the French recipe of fromage bavarois from Marie-Antoine Carême in le pâtissier royal parisien, which is the same as the modern panna cotta, except that one part of the cream is whipped to make chantilly and included in the preparation before adding the gelatin.

-The Region of Piedmont includes panna cotta in its 2001 list of traditional food products.
+The Piedmont region includes panna cotta in its 2001 list of traditional food products.
 Its recipe includes cream, milk, sugar, vanilla, gelatin, rum, and marsala poured into a mold with caramel.
-Another author considers the traditional flavoring to be peach eau-de-vie, and the traditional presentation not to have sauce or other garnishes.
+Another author considers the traditional flavoring to be peach eau de vie, and the traditional presentation not to have sauce or other garnishes.

 Panna cotta became fashionable in the United States in the 1990s.

 Preparation

 Sugar is dissolved in warm cream.
-The cream may be flavored by infusing spices and the like in it or by adding rum, coffee, vanilla, and so on.
+The cream may be flavoured by infusing spices and the like in it or by adding rum, coffee, vanilla, and so on.
 Gelatin is dissolved in a cold liquid (usually water), then added to the warm cream mixture.
-This is poured into molds and allowed to set.
-The molds may have caramel in the bottoms, giving a result similar to a crème caramel.
-After it solidifies, the panna cotta is usually unmolded onto a serving plate.
+This is poured into moulds and allowed to set.
+The moulds may have caramel in the bottoms, giving a result similar to a crème caramel.
+After it solidifies, the panna cotta is usually unmoulded onto a serving plate.

-Although the name means 'cooked cream,' the ingredients are only warm enough to dissolve the gelatin and sugar.
-Italian recipes sometimes call for colla di pesce 'fish glue,' which may literally be isinglass or, more likely, simply a name for common gelatin.
+Although the name means 'cooked cream', the ingredients are only warm enough to dissolve the gelatin and sugar.
+Italian recipes sometimes call for colla di pesce ('fish glue'), which may literally be isinglass or, more probably, simply a name for common gelatin.